MateiOtniel/Pyhton-Project---Base-Conversion-Calculator/README.md

 - sum of 2 numbers in a specified base
 - difference of 2 numbers in a specified base
 - multiplication of 2 numbers in a specified base
-- diision of 2 numbers in a specified base
+- division of 2 numbers in a specified base

 The program validates every input and throws errors if necessary.
 The program is tested.